technqvi/FinQuant/README.md

 Calculate score based on the 3 following criteria to select fund to invest on given period.
 * 1.Percentage of fund performance return
 * 2.Rank ( calculated from Percentage of fund performance return)
-* 3.Fund Outperperformed average
+* 3.Fund Outperperformed average as flag
-* Combine return +  rank + outperperformed average flag  to calculate score these funds to find which fund to invest.
+* Put it all together (1-3 criteria) to calculate score these funds to find which fund to invest.